 Student backgrounds are represented by a wide array of undergraduate experiences in liberal arts, sciences, mathematics, engineering, and other professional degrees.

 Some students enroll in a basic degree program immediately after college; some after careers in fields such as banking and finance, education, law, marketing and communications, medicine, and visual and performing arts.
 God uses all of these vocations to provide depth and perspective on our common calling in the world.

-Columbia is a great place to receive training for every aspect of ministry.
-Below are just some of the reasons why women and men from all over the United States and around the world come to Columbia Theological Seminary.
+Columbia Seminary is a great place to receive training for every aspect of ministry.
+Below are just some of the reasons why students from all over the United States and around the world come to Columbia Theological Seminary.

 CTS is located less than 2 miles from downtown Decatur, GA and less than 6 miles from downtown Atlanta.
 Our quiet campus is nestled in a residential community on the edge of the city limits of Decatur.